Free Junk Removal Software,

 Forever.

 Have the customer text photos of the pile from their phone, send a volume-tier estimate before the truck rolls, see the moment they open the bid, charge mattress and Freon surcharges automatically, and let Menutize text the customer a one-tap Google review link the second the truck pulls off the curb. $0/month.
+Unlimited users.
 Forever.

 Free CRM, invoicing & payments — forever.
-Save $300–$1,000/yr vs the $49/mo platforms.
+Save $348–$6,348/yr vs Jobber, Housecall Pro & Workiz subscription fees.

 What's Free, Forever